DillonAd/DillonAd.github.io/_posts/2019-03-06-EDMX-Problems-In-Core.md

 ## The Answer

 It turns out that neither EF4 nor .NET Core had anything to do with the issue.
 I had added the dependency of Entity Framework Core (EF Core) and as it turns out EF Core does not support the Database First approach, only the Code First approach.
-So after swapping EF Core for Entity Framework 6, everything was working as expected. :tada:
+So after swapping EF Core for Entity Framework 6, everything was working as expected.

 ## Lessons Learned